Frances Lottery Company Shifts To Private Hands - UrduPoint

 For the government, it is a win-win.

--'Dozens' of euros - The FDJ has 200,000 shares.
-Of the 28 percent not held by the state, 13.4 percent is owned by veterans organisations, and some by employees.
+- Subscription price - The FDJ has 200,000 shares.
+Of the 28 percent not held by the state, 13.4 percent is owned by veterans' organisations, and some by employees.

 The existing shares will see their nominal value divided by 955 ahead of listing, to increase their number to 191 million and make them cheaper.